lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 	yShade,                  !- FMU Variable Name
 	6;                       !- Initial Value

+These specifications are used in the example that is available in ``Examples/Variable``.

 Please see the Input/Output reference of the EnergyPlus manual

 (http://apps1.eere.energy.gov/buildings/energyplus/pdfs/inputoutputreference.pdf)
 for more details.

 Please read :doc:`installation` to see how to generate an FMU.